StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 -----------------

-Some TLS and SSL versions are considered as unsecure due to design flaws and known succesful attacks.
+Some TLS and SSL versions are considered as unsecure due to design flaws and known successful attacks.
 It is thus interesting to find any connection using this weak policy so any eyes dropping can be prevented.
 Know unsecure versions are all SSL versions and TLS up to 1.1.